mrssrob/Maze-Lab/README.md

 # Maze-Lab
 Maze lab is a text based game in which a 2D array maze is constructed a user is given the challenge to solve it.
 User will attempt to go in a certain direction and will get feedback on whether they are on the correct path or not.
+The program has 2 classes (Maze and Location) interacting with each other and then a 3rd class to run the game.
+The Location class is used to create objects that can store the row and column of a desired location.
+The Maze class constructs a 2D array of Strings that represents the maze map.
+The location for the current position in the maze is stored and the finish position is also stored as a location.
+The Maze class contains methods to move in each direction and to check if the user has moved to the finish position to win the maze.